 So, Is There Any Hope for Plus Size Women?

-Thankfully, brands and individuals are taking matters into their own hands when it comes to creating stunning fashion that stands up for curvy women everywhere.
-A nd they’re not stopping at size 18!
+Thankfully, independent Australian brands are taking matters into their own hands when it comes to creating stunning fashion that stands up for curvy women everywhere.
+And they’re not stopping at size 18!
 Rather than relying on higher fashion houses to create change and offer inclusive sizes to their existing lines, there are brands out there designed for curves.

 It’s a lucrative force to be reckoned with, and we’ve found some amazing Australian labels that are pioneering large sizes.
 Take a look at the Australian plus size brands below that are catering for for diverse sizing in activewear, swimwear and casual wear.

 Plus Size Labels to Try – Casual Wear